Get insider access

 0.054

-The Sony BRAVIA 9 has incredible HDR brightness.
+The Sony BRAVIA 9 has amazing HDR brightness.
 Highlights really pop out during darker scenes, and the TV is bright enough that very bright specular highlights even stand out in well-lit scenes.
 Combined with its exceptional contrast, this TV provides a very impactful HDR viewing experience with all HDR content.

 These measurements are after calibrating the HDR white point with the following settings: